-The Charter Township of Grand Blanc has a diverse regional economy, anchored by major employers in the healthcare industry (Genesys Regional Medical Center), automotive industry (General Motors and the Serra Automotive Group), and manufacturing (Magna Electronics).
+The Charter Township of Grand Blanc has a diverse regional economy, anchored by major employers in the healthcare industry (Ascension Genesys Regional Medical Center), automotive industry (General Motors and the Serra Automotive Group), and manufacturing (Magna Electronics).
 The Township's workforce is also very diverse, including those skilled in manufacturing, retail, business, and healthcare services.
-The Grand Blanc Township unemployment rate for 2019 is 3.1%, which is below the State unemployment rate of 4.1% and the national average of 3.7%.
+While the coronavirus pandemic substantially affected the unemployment rates throughout the nation, Grand Blanc Township's unemployment rate for 2020 is 7.2%, which is below the State unemployment rate of 9.9% and the national average of 10.2%.

-The Charter Township's largest employer, Genesys Regional Medical Center which provides healthcare services, employs nearly 3500 people.
+The Charter Township's largest employer, Ascension Genesys Regional Medical Center which provides healthcare services, employs over 2800 people.
 In addition, the Charter Township's second largest taxpayer and second largest employer, General Motors, has two facilities within its boundaries which help to support its tax base.
 One of these facilities is the world headquarters for General Motors customer care and after-market sales which employs over a thousand people.
 With the growth of several commercial businesses in various industries, the Charter Township has a tax base covering a wide-range of sectors and no longer relies on a single major taxpayer or industry, as in the past, when it historically relied on the automotive industry.

 Even though some parts of the State of Michigan and Genesee County continue to experience economic tensions, Grand Blanc Township has experienced modest annual growth in taxable value over the last several years.
 The Township's close proximity to Oakland County, one of the wealthiest counties in the nation, and I-75/Automation Alley is beneficial to its growth.
+Construction of the long-awaited extension of Dort Highway from Interstate 75 to Baldwin Road was completed late in 2020.
+The project included the construction of 1.3 miles of new roadway, including three new roundabouts to connect Cook Road to the northbound I-75 exit ramp.
 The Dort Highway Connector project is expected to be a significant catalyst for development in the area.
-The Dort Highway Connector is a capital project with pre-construction elements that focuses on two primary objectives:

-1. Completion of the Dort Highway interchange at I-75 to improve traffic flow and relieve current and anticipated congestion at the Holly Road I-75 interchange in Grand Blanc Township.
-2. Improve the conditions for economic development in the Genesee County region with the addition of the Dort Highway Connector which will connect people and communities with centers of employment, education, healthcare and commerce to stimulate long-term job growth.
+The construction elements of this project focused on two primary objectives, which included (1) improvement to traffic flow at the Dort Highway interchange at I-75 and to relieve current and anticipated congestion at the Holly Road I-75 interchange in Grand Blanc Township and (2) improve the conditions for economic development in the Genesee County region which will connect people and communities with centers of employment, education, healthcare and commerce to stimulate long-term job growth.

-U.S. Department of Transportation National Infrastructure Investments/TIGER Discretionary funds will be utilized to complete the interchange at Dort Highway (M-54) and I-75 to create a full-access interchange and construct a 4-lane extension of Dort Highway from the interchange south to Baldwin Road in Grand Blanc Township.
 This project also includes a non-motorized trail connection along the new road that will establish connections to an existing trail system to link residential, civic, commercial and recreational centers.
+The pathway is expected to be completed in 2021.